Workday/canvas-kit/TESTING.md

   `Cypress.Chainable<JQuery>` and usually contains a `cy.get` and the selector usually contains something that is unique to that component type.
 For example, the Modal helper uses `[role=dialog]` with an option to disambiguate with a `data-testid`.
-- **Transform**: Imagine a web application is a collection of boxes that determine how components of an application are laid out.
-A transform helper takes in a larger box and returns a smaller box, further reducing the scope.
+- **Scoping**: Imagine a web application is a collection of boxes that determine how components of an application are laid out.
+A scoping helper takes in a larger box and returns a smaller box, further reducing the scope.
 Ideally these helpers contain no Cypress commands (which are asynchronous), only jQuery calls (which are synchronous).
 Synchronous helper functions can be run more than once at the discretion of the Cypress runtime.
 A good use-case for this type is to